zalando/problem/README.md

 ## Creating problems

 There are different ways to express problems.
 Ranging from limited, but easy-to-use to highly flexible and extensible, yet with slightly more effort:

 ### Generic

 There are cases in which an [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) is basically enough to convey the necessary information.
-Everything you need is the status you want to repond with and we will create a problem from it:
+Everything you need is the status you want to respond with and we will create a problem from it:

 ```java
 Problem.valueOf(Status.NOT_FOUND);